3 seats free. No card. Upgrade per seat as you grow.

 When we feel frustration as managers, it is usually because we are asking for Creation or Evaluation from someone who is still stuck at Remembering or Understanding.

-Delegation is one of the hardest skills for a founder to master.
+for a founder to master.
 We often dump tasks on people and hope for the best.
 By applying this taxonomy, you can assess exactly what level of thinking a specific task requires and match it to the team member who has demonstrated that level of cognitive control over the subject matter.

 If you hand a complex strategic project to a junior employee who is still learning your basic systems, you are setting them up to fail.
 Conversely, if you force a senior leader to spend their time on rote memorization tasks or basic application, you will burn them out through boredom.

-Ask yourself these questions regarding your current team structure:
+Ask yourself these questions regarding your current team structure :

 Most corporate training stops at the bottom two levels.
 We give employees a handbook (Remembering) and maybe a quiz (Understanding).
 Then we throw them into the deep end.